Published and Forthcoming Papers

-We study the impact of media bias on tax compliance.
+We study the impact of the media negativity bias on tax compliance.
 Through a framed laboratory experiment, we assess how the exposure to biased news about government action affects compliance in a repeated taxation game.
-Subjects treated with positive news are significantly more compliant than the control group.
-The exposure to negative news, instead, does not prompt any significant reaction in respect to the neutral condition, suggesting that participants perceive the media negativity bias in the selection and tonality of news as the norm rather than the exception.
-Overall, our results suggest that biased news act as a constant source of psychological priming and play a vital role in taxpayers' compliance decisions.
+Subjects treated with positive news are signicantly more compliant than the control group.
+Instead, the exposure to negative news does not prompt any significant reaction compared to the neutral condition, suggesting that participants may perceive the media negativity bias in the selection and tonality of news as the norm rather than the exception.
+Overall, our results suggest that biased news provision is a constant source of psychological priming and plays a vital role in taxpayers' compliance decisions.

 A Competitive Audit Selection Mechanism with Incomplete Information with Ondřej Krčál, Rostislav Staněk, Jiří Špalek, and James Tremewan.
 MUNI ECON Working Papers 2019-08.
 Under review in Economic Inquiry.